-Milazzo is another option for people who want to visit the Aeolian Islands on daily excursions, without spending the night there.
-Ferries leave the port to say goodbye to the “mainland island”, on their way to other smaller islands.
+Milazzo is another option for people who want to visit the Aeolian Islands daily excursions without spending the night there.
+Ferries leave the port to say goodbye to the “mainland island” on their way to other smaller islands.

-The winds around the Aeolian Islands tend to be from North West or North East, although in calm weather fresh sea breezes can be encountered from any direction blowing between the islands.
+The winds around the Aeolian Islands tend to be from North West or North East, although in calm weather, fresh sea breezes can be encountered from any direction blowing between the islands.

 While uncommon, gales are not unknown during the spring and early summer.
-Careful planning is necessary to cruise in this place as there are only two harbours which offer adequate shelter (and even then, not in strong southerlies).
+Careful planning is necessary to cruise in this place as there are only two harbours that offer adequate shelter (and even then, not in strong southerlies).